This Billionaire’s Secret Could

-Wall Street was calling my name, but my path led to Silicon Valley, where I co-founded two SaaS (software as a service) companies.
-They have more than 26,000 business users today, and my companies and I have been featured in leading publications including The Economist, Inc Magazine, Forbes, The Chicago Tribune, Entrepreneur Magazine, and The Globe and Mail.
+I got in on the excitement and co-founded two SaaS (software as a service) companies which today serve more than 26,000 business users.
+My companies and I were featured in leading publications including The Economist, Inc Magazine, Forbes, The Chicago Tribune, Entrepreneur Magazine, and The Globe and Mail.

-The old fashioned approach, however, of buying and holding “Dividend Aristocrats” clearly wasn’t going to deliver the safety I wanted or the income necessary to support my growing family.
-It assumes that the stocks are priced for perfection, but institutions have bought them like mad, and they’re likely to lose more than the dividend yield.
+The cookie cutter approach of buying and holding “Dividend Aristocrats” assumes that the stocks are priced for perfection.
+But institutions have bought them like mad, and the stocks are likely to lose more than the dividend yield.

-These results are from a sort of “beta test” of my Second-Level system that started back in 2013 and ran for nearly a year.
+These gains are taken directly from a sort of “live test run” of my Second-Level system that started back in 2013 and ran for nearly a year.
 It included a full model portfolio and was shared with about 2,000 individual investors.

 Let me show you some specific examples from that period so you can see the system in action.

 How My Second-Level System Uncovered Real (& Safe) Yield